 About the Dean

 Dean Zlateva oversees Boston University’s Metropolitan College & Extended Education, one of the largest of Boston University’s 17 schools and colleges.
 Diverse and innovative, Metropolitan College educates four thousand undergraduate and graduate degree candidates, and thousands of others in non-degree programs, each year—on campus, onsite at corporations and other locales, overseas, and online.
-The Dean is also responsible for MET International, the University’s distance learning enterprise and Summer Term, plus she chairs the President’s Council for a Global University.
+The Dean is also responsible for MET International, the University’s distance learning enterprise, and Summer Term.
+In addition, Dr. Zlateva is director for education at Boston University’s Center for Reliable Information Systems and Cyber Security (RISCS).